Dylouwu/TAMACONTEST/README.md

 ## AtCoder Training

-#### Every week I did an hour AtCoder test in Python, this repo contains the code in wrote in Python, and for each week you have the contests corresponding here :
+#### Every week I did an hour AtCoder contest in Python, this repo contains the code in wrote in Python, and for each week you have the contests corresponding here :

 - [test_1](https://atcoder.jp/contests/adt_medium_20240509_2)